 Select a clothing photo to upload.

-Select Subject and upload a different clothing image.
+[Optional] Use Product to upload a different clothing image.

 Select Pose and choose a preferred position for the model.